 You might be relying on the general room temperature to keep your isopods warm enough.
 But what happens if the heating goes out?

-As soon as you realise put something over the enclosure to keep any remaining warmth in.
-A few towels or similar are a great option.
 If you have access to warm water fill a container with hot water and put that under the towels etc. to add some warmth to the enclosure.

 Keeping a heated isopod enclosure warm enough

 If you have a heated enclosure and the heat source fails you can do the same, if the house heating is still on consider moving them to a warmer room.
 I find the shower room in my house is always a few degrees warmer than the rest of the house.
 There may be a similar space in your home.
+However, make sure the enclosure still provides shaded spots for the isopods to retreat from excess warmth or light.

 Avoid keeping your isopods in drafts, or at the other extreme in direct sunshine.
 Extreme heat is as bad as extreme cold.
 Try and mimic what they would have in the wild, but avoid the extremes at either end and don’t forget that the climate has changed in the past century.